-The Windows 10 “Configuring Windows updates” screen, recreated down to the spinner and the “Don’t turn off your computer” line, with a percentage that stalls forever.
+The Windows 11 “Working on updates” screen, recreated down to the eight spinning dots and the calm “Don’t turn off your PC” line, with a percentage that stalls forever.
 It is the classic harmless update prank: go fullscreen on someone’s PC and let them stare at a progress number that never moves on.
+Prefer Windows 10?
+Switch to the “Configuring updates” spinner style in Customize.

 What you can do with it